May 26, 2026

 Does Putting a Homestead Into a Trust Avoid All Probate?

+Not automatically.
 A trust only controls assets properly titled into the trust.
+Assets left outside the trust may still require probate.
+This is why comprehensive estate planning matters.

 Trusts vs. Lady Bird Deeds for Florida Homestead Property

-Both tools may avoid probate.
+Both tools may avoid probate, but they function very differently.

 When a Trust May Be Especially Helpful for Homestead Planning